back to the MAIN INDEX

 A B A B - A B A B - C D C - D C D

-and in the second half of the collection, the final tercets are related only by the rhyme of the central verse:
+and in the sonnets belonging to the second half of the work, the tercets are related only by the rhyme of the central verse:

 A B A B - A B A B - C D C - E D E

-The small anthology presented in these pages includes sonnets not too significantly altered by the translation (although the loss of rhyme is unavoidable); they are divided by subject into the following sections, in each of which their chronological ordering has been maintained:
+The small anthology presented in these pages includes both some of the most renowned sonnets and some less-known ones, together with a parallel translation in English (the loss of rhyme and metrics is unavoidable); they are divided by subject into the following sections, in each of which they are listed chronologically, according to their date of composition.

 SOCIETY AND